 The Humanities Without Walls consortium links the humanities centers at 15 research universities throughout the Midwest and beyond.

-The consortium includes 13 of the institutions that belong to the Committee on Institutional Cooperation (CIC)—Indiana University Bloomington, Michigan State University, Northwestern University, Ohio State University, Penn State University, Purdue University; and the Universities of Chicago, Iowa, Michigan, Minnesota, Nebraska, and Wisconsin-Madison—plus the University of Notre Dame and the University of Illinois at Chicago.
+The consortium includes 13 of the institutions that belong to the Committee on Institutional Cooperation (CIC)—Indiana University, Michigan State University, Northwestern University, Ohio State University, Penn State University, Purdue University; and the Universities of Chicago, Illinois at Urbana-Champaign, Iowa, Michigan, Minnesota, Nebraska, and Wisconsin-Madison—plus the University of Notre Dame and the University of Illinois at Chicago.
 The humanities centers at the 15 consortial institutions will serve as the hubs for collaboration.
-The Chicago Humanities Festival and the Graduate School of Library and Information Science at Illinois are also serving as key intellectual and infrastructural partners for the project
+The Chicago Humanities Festival is also serving as a key intellectual and infrastructural partner for the project.